Surfer12/BigOTimeandSpace/src/SortAlgo/SortingAnalysisV1.md

                                          // the current index of j to the right by one index
                 // This loop shifts elements encountered that greater than `key` to the right
                 // until the condition of the while loop is no longer met.
-                // This means that the key value

-                j = j - 1; // decrements j by 1, this serves to ensure that the while loop will continue
+                j = j - 1; // decrements j by 1, this serves to ensure that the while loop will continue to move towards the beginning of the array.
                            // from the previous index of j until the condition of the while loop is no
                            // longer met to reach the beginning of the array.
                 // The while continues until an element less than or equal to `key` is found or the beginning of the array is reached.